 - 1. Review the literature in a manner that demonstrates comprehensive knowledge of previous and current research in the field of study, - 2.
 Identification of a viable question within the field of study and posing a worthwhile hypothesis or problem related to the question, - 3.
-Discussion of support for hypothesis or solution to the problem in a manner that effectively documents the contribution of research to the area of study, - 4.
+Discussion of support for hypothesis or solution to the problem in a manner that effectively documents the contribution of research to the area of study. - 4.
 Design and implementation of appropriate research experiments to test the hypothesis or solve the problem, - 5.
 Appropriate analysis and interpretation of research data, - 6.
 Demonstration of sufficient knowledge of appropriate concepts, theories, and emerging methodologies in horticultural science, - 7.
 Demonstration of qualities for independent, self-motivated research with the ability to recognize problems in the field of study and formulate solution to those problems, and - 8.
 Demonstration of ability to effectively communicate at different levels the results of the research in written, graphic, and verbal modes.

-Although the student's Major Advisor conducts the final examination, another member of the student's Faculty Advisory Committee may be appointed as the Graduate School's liaison to returns all ballots and paperwork from the exam to the Graduate School.
-According to Graduate School policy, "all final examinations are public, and all faculty members regardless of discipline, are encouraged to attend....
-Although members of the public at large may attend a final examination, only faculty members may...ask questions and vote.
-All members of the committee must be in attendance during all of the examination and vote."
+The examining committee shall include the doctoral committee and any other members of the faculty in attendance.
+The chair of the student's committee will chair the final examination and be responsible for its conduct.
+A member of the student's committee (generally the committee chair) will be appointed by the Graduate School to serve as the Graduate School liaison regarding the examination process (balloting, etc.).

 The exam must be held in an academic setting during regular academic sessions (i.e. Fall or Spring semesters, or Summer Session) and working hours either on the Pullman or branch campuses, or Research and Extension Centers.
 If the exam is not held on the Pullman campus, then it must be transmitted by videoconference to Pullman, usually to Johnson Hall 151.
-When scheduling from offcampus sites, the student needs to schedule with IT staff at the off-campus site.
-Students in Pullman scheduling videoconference to off-campus sites need to at the Academic Media Services scheduling website.
+When scheduling from off-campus sites, the student needs to schedule with IT staff at the off-campus site.
+Students in Pullman scheduling videoconference to off-campus sites need do so at the Academic Media Services scheduling website.
 If the exam is held by videoconference, at least two Faculty Advisory Committee members must be physically present with the student.
-In situations in which faculty participate over videoconference. actual signed ballots must be sent to the Graduate School liaison immediately following the exam via confidential fax or as a PDF file via email.
-No other format is acceptable to the Graduate School.
-The liaison should include these ballots in the packet sent to the Graduate School.
+The final examination must not exceed 2.5 hours (including the student's seminar presentation).